iffybooks/host-a-website-at-home/README.md

 *We strongly recommend connecting your single-board computer to your home router using an Ethernet cable.
 If you need to use wi-fi temporarily, you can skip to the next section.*

-❏ Plug your Ethernet-to-USB adapter to your single-board computer via the USB-C to 2x USB-A adapter.
+❏ Plug your Ethernet-to-USB adapter into your single-board computer via the USB-C to 2x USB-A adapter.

 <img title="" src="images/6f4d29de1333a40237f4c18825a1a97ae4e062a6.jpg" alt="" data-align="center" style="padding-bottom: 1em;" width="257">